analytixncs/naviga-analytics-docs/docs/informer/informer-Miscellaneous.md

  3. Changes to the GL Balance of Receivables that do not affect the Customer Account Balance would be done with Journal Entries.
  ```

+## Adjustments

+**From Russel on question of Adjustments to invoices.**

+For Invoicing, there is no “Debits” – it’s either an Invoice or a Credit Memo (“Credit”).
+To review about Invoices:

+1. For Flexible Campaigns, Invoices are assigned to the Campaign (AD Internet Campaigns) – on the Billing Schedule (F28). *Reversals* of prior Invoices (Credits) are also stored on the Campaign but in a different place (F252); This also moves the original Invoice ID to F251.
+Changes in price that are entered on the Billing Schedule as separate Billing Dates are treated just like regular Invoices, whether a reduction (Credit) or an increase (Debit?).
+More often they are just incorporated into future Billing Dates.
+[It is possible to build a Billing Schedule that mimics the Orders, but technically each Invoice is a percentage of the entire Campaign so not linked to any specific Order.
+2. On Performance Campaigns, Invoices are assigned to the Orders (AD Internet Orders) – F80. *Reversals* of prior Invoices are stored on the Campaign, same as above; This also removes the original Invoice ID from AD Internet Orders. *Cancellation* of an Order will record the Credit on the Order (F81).
+There can be no “changes” in price for Performance Campaigns; if it has an Invoice ID then the Order will be locked.
+The Invoice would have to be *reversed*, then the Order can be changed, then it would be re-billed in full (not just for the Adjustment amount).
+Or, if it is *cancelled* instead, then a new Order would be entered at the correct price.

 ## Campaign Start/End Dates